Durganshu/Fluidchen-EM/README.md

   <img width="650" height="492" src="FluidchenEMLogo.png">
 </div>

-Fluidchen EM is a CFD-EM Solver developed for the CFD Lab taught at TUM Informatics, Chair of Scientific Computing in Computer Science.
+Fluidchen EM is a Computational Fluid Dynamics Solver developed for the course CFD Lab; taught at TUM Informatics, Chair of Scientific Computing in Computer Science.

 It is capable of running diferent types of Fluid and Electromagnetohydrdynamics problems, which include:
 - Lid-driven cavity